Ralph Fiennes: 2020–present

 In 2023, Fiennes reunited with the director Wes Anderson in an anthology of short films adapted from the works of British author, Roald Dahl, The Wonderful Story of Henry Sugar and Three More (2023).
 The series, which sees Fiennes play Dahl in the eponymous first short, also featured performances from Benedict Cumberbatch, Dev Patel, and Ben Kingsley with the eponymous short going on to win the Academy Award for Best Live Action Short Film at the 96th Academy Awards.
 Fiennes starred on stage as Macbeth in late 2023 as part of Simon Godwin's touring production in the UK.
 The play, which also starred Indira Varma as Lady Macbeth, was a success, beginning at Liverpool's The Depot in November, before moving on to Edinburgh, London, and Washington, DC.
-In 2024, Fiennes starred in the Edward Berger film Conclave, for which he received an Academy Award for Best Actor nomination.
+In 2024, Fiennes starred in the Edward Berger film Conclave, for which he received an Academy Award, Actor Award, BAFTA Award and Golden Globe Award nominations for Best Actor.
+Released in the same year, he played Odysseus in Uberto Pasolini's The Return.
 In 2025, Fiennes starred in Danny Boyle's 28 Years Later, the third film in the series which is set in a post-apocalyptic Britain 28 years after 28 Days Later (2002).

-Fiennes returned to the stage in June 2025, starring as the Victorian stage star Sir Henry Irving opposite Miranda Raison who plays the stage actress Ellen Terry, in David Hare's play Grace Pervades, which explores the working and romantic relationship of Irving and Terry, with the play transferring to the West End in April 2026.
+Fiennes returned to the stage in June 2025, starring as the Victorian star Sir Henry Irving opposite Miranda Raison as the actress Ellen Terry, in David Hare's play Grace Pervades, which explores the working and romantic relationship of Irving and Terry, with the play transferring to the West End in April 2026.
+His first foray in opera direction took place at the Opéra de Paris in January 2026 with a new production of Eugene Onegin, where one critic noted that he "warned that he would approach the work as theatre.
+It is hard to say what deserves more admiration: the crowd scenes crafted as living genre paintings or the taut dramatic threads between the protagonists, where singing becomes just one expressive element among others".

 In 2026, Fiennes will star in The Hunger Games: Sunrise on the Reaping, the sixth film in the Hunger Games series, as President Coriolanus Snow, previously portrayed by Donald Sutherland and Tom Blyth.

 Personal life

 Fiennes met English actress Alex Kingston while they were both students at the Royal Academy of Dramatic Art.
 After dating for ten years, they married in 1993 and divorced in 1997 following his affair with Francesca Annis.
-Annis and Fiennes separated on 7 February 2006, after 11 years together, in a parting described as "acrimonious", following rumours that he had an affair with the Romanian singer Cornelia Crișan.
+Annis and Fiennes separated on 7 February 2006 after 11 years together.
+The parting was described as "acrimonious"; it followed rumours that Fiennes had an affair with the Romanian singer Cornelia Crișan.

-In 2007, Fiennes had sex with a Qantas flight attendant on a flight from Darwin to Mumbai.
-After initial denials, it was established that they had sex in the plane's lavatory, and the flight attendant's employment was terminated by Qantas.
-The incident was referenced in the Australian sketch TV show Comedy Inc.
+In 2007, Fiennes was embroiled in scandal after having sex with a Qantas flight attendant on a flight from Sydney to Mumbai.
+After initial denials, it was established that the pair had had sex in the plane's lavatory.
+The flight attendant was suspended and later terminated.

-On 7 September 2017, Fiennes was granted Serbian citizenship, signed by Serbian Prime Minister Ana Brnabić.
+On 7 September 2017, Fiennes was granted Serbian citizenship by Serbian prime minister Ana Brnabić.